liandrea4/liandrea4.github.io/knit/gloves.md

     - Pattern calls for: 6.75 stitches per inch
     - My mini gauge swatch: 7 stitches per inch
   So I essentially got gauge and I have little wrists anyways so I think I will do the small size.
 Well I guess the frogging was for nothing!
 I was going to make the small size regardless!

+- 12/9/2021: I have made good progress!
+I finished the cuff using the tubular cast on and in twisted rib and started on the palm.
+I ended up doing 25 rows for the cuff which is a little over 2.25" instead of the 2.75" that the pattern calls for because I felt like a 2.75" cuff would be too long.
+I think the twisted rib might throw some things off, but technically the gauge swatch calls for 10 rows per inch vs I have about 11 rows per inch so I will have to keep that in mind and adjust as I go!

 {% include post-footer.html %}